doyleyoung/AndroidDayToDay/README.md

 Android DayToDay
 ================

-A Multiplatform date math web and mobile app
+An Android date math app that allows you to easily:
+* Add and subtract days from a date
+* Determine number of days or weeks between dates

 Overview
 --------